UniversalDependencies/UD_Korean-KSL/README.md

 # Summary

-UD_Korean-KSL is a dependency treebank of L2 Korean, featuring morpheme and Universal Dependency manual annotations for six hundred randomly sampled texts from the Kyung Hee Korean Learner Corpus (which is no longer available).
+UD_Korean-KSL is a dependency treebank of second-language (L2) Korean.

 # Introduction

-- Language-specific morpheme tags (XPOS) are based on the Sejong tag set and were manually annotated.
+- Morpheme annotations (XPOS) are based on the Sejong tag set and have been manually annotated.
-- Dependency annotations adhere to the Universal Dependencies (version 2.0) framework and were manually annotated (initially tagged automatically by Stanza, then corrected).
 - Universal part of speech (UPOS) tags were automatically added using Stanza, which was trained on the [UD_Korean-GSD](https://github.com/UniversalDependencies/UD_Korean-GSD) dataset and then partially corrected.
 We plan to update these tags soon following manual inspection.
+- The dependency structures adhere to the Universal Dependencies (v2.0) framework.
+They were initially generated automatically using Stanza and then manually corrected
-- The current version contains a total of 7,530 sentences: 5,627 in the train set, 1,150 in the test set, and 753 in the dev set.
-The data also includes details on classroom proficiency levels (ranging from A1 to C2, serving as a proxy for learner proficiency).
-We plan to update the proficiency ratings provided by trained human raters.
+- The current version contains a total of 12,977 sentences: 10,323 in the train set, 1,311 in the test set, and 1,343 in the dev set.
+- The treebank includes two distinct datasets:
+  - Kyung Hee Korean Learner Corpus (KH): Sentences are identified by IDs beginning with `KH` and include classroom proficiency levels (A1 to C2) as a proxy for learner ability.
+  - [KoLLA](https://cl.indiana.edu/~kolla/): Sentences have IDs starting with `KL` and are categorized into proficiency groups: fb (Foreign Beginners), fi (Foreign Intermediates), and hb (Heritage Beginners).

 # Acknowledgements

-We thank everyone with an interest in Korean as a second language studies.
+- We acknowledge the original data contributors: the Kyung Hee dataset (credit to Jungyeul Park and Jung Hee Lee; note that this dataset is no longer maintained and its sentences are no longer used for further annotation) and the KoLLA dataset (credit to Markus Dickinson, Ross Israel, and Sun-Hee Lee).
+- We acknowledge our annotators: Hee-June Koh, Chanyoung Lee, and Youkyung Sung.

 # References

-- Sung, H., & Shin, G-H. (2023).
-[Towards L2-friendly pipelines for learner corpora: A case of written production by L2-Korean learners](https://aclanthology.org/2023.bea-1.6/).
-In *Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2023)*, 72-82, Association for Computational Linguistics.
-- Sung, H., & Shin, G-H. (2024).
-[Constructing a Dependency Treebank for Second Language Learners of Korean](https://aclanthology.org/2024.lrec-main.332/).
-In *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)* (pp. 3747-3758).
+- For additional details, please refer to the [supplemnentary repo](https://github.com/NLPxL2Korean/UD-KSL) for more information on recent papers, annotation guidelines, and fine-tuned models for L2-Korean.

 # Changelog

+* 2025-02-25
+  * Added 5,447 new sentences
+  * Introduced the `Typo=Yes` feature to indicate erroneous or unexpected word forms
 * 2024-11-11 v2.15
   * Initial release in Universal Dependencies
   * Minor update on the README